-This is the final piece in a three-part series on healthy eating over the holidays.
+This is the second piece in a three-part series on healthy eating over the holidays.

 Previously: Healthy holidays: Strategies to help enjoy celebratory foods, “I wasn’t afraid to fail at my dream”: A physician-chef discusses her unusual career and Stanford nutritionist offers tips for eating healthy during the holidays